Amanda Pillar is an award-winning editor and author who lives in Victoria, Australia, with her husband and two cats, Saxon and Lilith.

 Your most recent work is Survivor, a novella in the same universe as your novel Graced.
 The main character of Survivor is a woman who has been traumatised and lives with a resultant physical disability.
 Can you tell us something about how you approached disability and trauma in this work?

-When I started to work on the Graced universe, I wanted it to represent a wide range of people – different races, different backgrounds, image2and different levels of ableness.
+When I started to work on the Graced universe, I wanted it to represent a wide range of people – different races, different backgrounds, and different levels of ableness.
 Billie (one of the main characters) came to me with her disability – a broken and badly healed hip caused by physical trauma.

 I have friends and family who have been affected by various mobility issues, and drew on their experience (and my own) to ensure that Billie was well-rounded as a character.
 I wanted Billie to be Billie, and not a representation of disability.
 I was also able to use some personal experience as to how it might feel to have a damaged hip, as I injured mine during a trek on the Inca Trail.
 I know the pain of stairs when you can barely lift your leg!